 Harvest celebrations and Halloween parties give Vermonters and visitors the chance for one last hurrah before the long, cold winter.

-Living in Vermont is definitely not for everyone, but it give it half a chance and you may find that it’s just what you’re looking for.
+Living in Vermont is definitely not for everyone, but give it half a chance, and you may find that it’s just what you’re looking for.

 Grab our five-page printable bucket list that includes all the best things to do in Vermont!